lumail/lumail/API.md

 * Constructing it manually: `m = Maildir.new( "./Maildir" )`.
 * Calling `Global:maildirs()` to get a list of all available Maildirs.
 * Calling `Global:current_maildir()` to return the currently selected maildir.
+    * This returns `nil` if no maildir is currently selected.

 The Maildir object has the following methods: